 No. You do not need to re-register once you have registered with APEAS but you will have to pay the resit or deferment fee.

-If you are a re-sit or deferred candidate from a previous year please contact Dr Peter Kahan to find out what you have to do to sit the Part 3 Examination.
+If you are a re-sit or deferred candidate from a previous year please contact APEAS to find out what you have to do to sit the Part 3 Examination.

-From 2012/13 APEAS has been using the new jointly held ARB/RIBA Part 3 criteria for its Part 3 Examination.
+APEAS uses the current version of the ARB/RIBA Part 3 criteria for it’s Part 3 Examination.
 These criteria are composed of the following five main headings:

 - Clients, users and delivery of services